No prescription needed to obtain antibiotics from almost half of online sites, study shows

 Only 30% of websites asked consumers to complete a health questionnaire prior to purchase, and only 70% provided information on the safe usage of prescription medications, including potential side effects or adverse reactions when combined with other drugs.

-Sara Boyd, NIHR academic clinical fellow in infectious diseases and microbiology at Imperial College and one of the researchers, said: “These findings are a real concern, and raise several important issues regarding antibiotic resistance and patient safety with online pharmacies.”
+Sara Boyd, National Institute for Health Research academic clinical fellow in infectious diseases and microbiology at Imperial College and one of the researchers, says: “These findings are a real concern, and raise several important issues regarding antibiotic resistance and patient safety with online pharmacies.”

 Source: Royal Pharmaceutical Society

-Martin Astbury, president of the professional leadership body for pharmacists, the Royal Pharmaceutical Society, said: “Unnecessary antibiotic use can result in serious side effects in individuals and has a major impact on wider public health by increasing antibiotic resistance.
+Martin Astbury, president of the Royal Pharmaceutical Society, the professional leadership body for pharmacists, says: “Unnecessary antibiotic use can result in serious side effects in individuals and has a major impact on wider public health by increasing antibiotic resistance.
 We cannot support access to antibiotics through a web form until the standards for prescribing by private providers reflect the standard of face-to-face consultations in the NHS.
 Those involved in supplying medicines online should ensure their processes are as robust as possible.”

 The researchers reported all the online pharmacies they identified as illegally selling antibiotics to patients within the UK to the MHRA.